rainprotocol/interpreter-ts/docs/classes/raininterpreterts.md

 ### storage

-property of the class to store key/value pairs as Storage. used by GET/SET in TypeScript Rainterpreter
+An object to store key/value pairs of an interpreter which is mapped by each msg.sender and namespace

 <b>Signature:</b>